yongnanzhu/yongnanzhu.github.com/_posts/2014/2014-1-31-First-Spring-Festival-not-at-home.md

 + Finish the Review paper(about the form).
 + Finish reading the book I want to read everynight.
-+ Try my best to do the NPR-related paper.
++ Try my best to do the NPR-related paper work.